|

 she had to endure first were almost unbearable.

-why the corridor was so frightening or why she had to walk down it.
-But
+afterwards why the corridor was so frightening or why she had to walk

-it was a horrible nightmare that left her feeling vulnerable afterwards.
+down it, but it was a horrible nightmare that left her feeling vulnerable

-were still racing and his breath came in short gasps.
-His skin was clammy
+hearts were still racing and his breath came in short gasps.
+His skin

-to the touch despite the warmth of the day.
-His lips moved as if trying
+was clammy to the touch despite the warmth of the day.
+His lips moved

-The Doctor had a lot of things to have nightmares about, Jasmin knew.
+The Doctor had a lot of things to have nightmares about.
+He’d been

-He'd been through a lot in his life.
-He had defeated all kinds of monsters,
+through a lot in his life.
+He had defeated all kinds of monsters, not

-not just imaginary ones of nightmares, but real, living nightmares.
-He'd
+just the imaginary ones of bad dreams, but real, living nightmares.
+He’d

 faced death many, many times.
 He HAD died nine times from what Wyn had